How to Calculate Voltage Drop in 12V and 24V Systems

 4. Calculate the difference - this is your voltage drop

-5. Divide by battery voltage - this is your percentage
+5. Divide by nominal voltage (12V or 24V) - this is your percentage

 Example: